Etz Chaim Yeshiva (London): History

-Rabbi Greenspan was succeeded by Rabbi Noson Ordman (1906-1996).
+Greenspan was succeeded by Rabbi Noson Ordman (1906-1996).

 Born in Tavrik, Lithuania, Rabbi Ordman was a 14 year alumnus of Telz Yeshiva; he came to London in 1936, and headed Etz Chaim for more than 50 years.

 From 1976 through the early 1980's Rabbi Aharon Pfeuffer led the Yeshiva alongside Rabbi Ordman.

-In the 1960's the yeshiva had experienced a decline, with students drawn to Israeli and American yeshivas.
-Under Rabbi Pfeuffer, however, the Yeshiva saw a re-invigoration, attracting British talmidim studying at Israeli Yeshivas, particularly Mir and Hebron.
+In the 1960s the yeshiva had experienced a decline, with students drawn to Israeli and American yeshivas.
+Under Pfeuffer the Yeshiva saw a re-invigoration, attracting British talmidim studying at Israeli Yeshivas, particularly Mir and Hebron.

+It thus continued its operation with several dozen students.

+In the 1990s, Rabbi Zvi Rabi became Rosh Yeshiva.